Skip to Content

 WHAT THE STUDENTSHIP WILL COVER:

-· The funded studentship will cover UK tuition fees plus an annual stipend equivalent to UKRI rates (currently £18,632 in the 2023-24 academic year), for a maximum of three years.
+• The funded studentship will cover UK&EU tuition fees plus an annual stipend equivalent to UKRI rates (currently £19,237 for the 2024-25 academic year), for a maximum of three years.
 For further details re eligibility criteria (including academic, citizenship and residency criteria) see below.

-Applicants must complete the application form on the Queen’s University Postgraduate Applications Portal and also provide an up-to-date curriculum vitae (CV) and a short paper of between 1,000-1,500 words on the PhD theme (see further details below).
-The paper should demonstrate an understanding of post-Brexit arrangements for fisheries across the island of Ireland, including the key legislative and governance issues implicated through the NI Protocol (trade-based), and opportunities for cross-border management and co-working through international mechanisms (e.g. NEAFC) to develop coordinated and ecosystem-based management models.
+Applicants must complete the application form on the Queen’s University Postgraduate Applications Portal and also provide an up-to-date curriculum vitae (CV) and a short research proposal of between 1,000-1,500 words on the PhD theme (see further details below).
+The proposal should demonstrate an understanding of post-Brexit arrangements for fisheries across the island of Ireland, including the key legislative and governance issues, implicated through the NI Protocol (trade-based).
+It should also indicate opportunities for cross-border management and co-working through international mechanisms (eg. North East Atlantic Fisheries Commission NEAFC) to develop coordinated and ecosystem-based management models.

-Shortlisted candidates will be interviewed (online) at the start of December at a time and date to be arranged.
+Shortlisted candidates will be interviewed (online) late June/early July at a time and date to be arranged.

-Candidates will be notified by mid-December of the outcome of their application.
+Candidates will be notified by mid-July of the outcome of their application.

-Please insert the code CoCoMar23 into the Funding section within your application form.
+Please insert the code CoCoMar24 into the Funding section within your application form.

 ELIGIBILITY

-· UK and ROI residents: fees plus stipend.
+• UK, ROI and EU residents: fees plus stipend.

-· Applicants with an Upper Second or First Class Honours degree (or equivalent qualification acceptable to the University) in law or another relevant discipline, who are currently studying a Master’s degree (or equivalent qualification acceptable to the University) will also be considered.
+• Applicants with an Upper Second or First Class Honours degree (or equivalent qualification acceptable to the University) in law or another relevant discipline, who are currently studying a Master’s degree (or equivalent qualification acceptable to the University, so long as due to complete before the PhD start date) will also be considered.

 Further information: Contact Professor Richard Collins (rcollins@qub.ac.uk)